Jonathan-UCAS/Jonathan-UCAS.github.io/_posts/2025-09-28-recommendation-letter.md

 I hadn't been able to read the recommendation until today, when I spent a month at Tsinghua.
 Tsinghua's graduate application system is entirely online, which means I will need to invite professors to submit their recommendation letters online by sending them a link.

-That being said, I don't get the chance to read it, unless the professor asks me to prepare a draft, or I get admitted and am required to submit a signed paper copy.
+That means, I don't get the chance to read it, unless the professor asks me to prepare a draft, or I get admitted and am required to submit a signed paper copy.

 Although I was eventually admitted, I completely forgot to prepare the paper copy.
 It wasn't until a week ago that the staff at Tsinghua required me to submit the letter ASAP.